mcginleyireland/irishbaking.github.io/_posts/2020-10-17-christmas-jam-star-cookies.md

     **Bake**

-    1. Heat oven to 160°C 120°F.
-    2. Bake for 10-15 mins.
+    1. Bake for 10-15 mins at 160°C (320°F).
 (Keep an eye on them to get make sure they're all the same color)
-    3. Let them cool for 5-10 mins and place them on a wire rack to cool more.
+    2. Let them cool for 5-10 mins and place them on a wire rack to cool more.

     **Cookie Filling**

     1. With an electric whisk, whisk the butter, sugar and 40-50g of the jam together.
     2. Clip the end of the piping bag and add a small nozzle to it.
-    3. Put the mixture into the piping bag.
+Put the mixture into the piping bag.
-    4. Get another piping bag and add the remaining jam to it.
+    3. Get another piping bag and add the remaining jam to it.
 (It's ok to just wack the jam onto the cookie instead of using another pipebag)
-    5. Pipe the filling around the edge of each biscuit (the ones with no hole in the middle).
-    6. Fill the middle space with jam.
+    4. Pipe the filling around the edge of each biscuit (the ones with no hole in the middle).
+Fill the middle space with jam.
-    7. Then press the biscuit with a star hole on top of cookie you have put filling and jam on.
+    5. Then press the biscuit with a star hole on top of cookie you have put filling and jam on.

 ---
 These Christmas Cookie look great and taste great.
 A little bit of work for something that will honestly be gone in minutes!
 Put the kettle on these are going to be good.